The following tax credits are available for 2023 against the amount of tax due by tax residents:

 - Sports and recreational activities, sports club, and gyms/fitness club expenses.

-- 100% of the VAT incurred by any household member on monthly passes for use of public transportation if included on invoices communicated to the tax authorities and also on invoices relating to the acquisition of subscriptions of periodical publications (newspapers and magazines), including digital ones (taxed at the reduced VAT rate).
+- 100% of the VAT incurred by any household member on monthly passes or tickets regarding the use of public transportation if included on invoices communicated to the tax authorities and also on invoices relating to the acquisition of subscriptions of periodical publications (newspapers and magazines), including digital ones (taxed at the reduced VAT rate).

 - 20% of the amount of alimony paid, without limit (which will be subject to taxation at the same tax rate).